-- Fire Ants or Red Imported Ants: They are generally more aggressive than other species.
+Fire ants or Red imported Ants: They are generally more aggressive than other species.
 They have a painful sting and live in telltale mounds of nests.
 These ants live in colonies and can adapt to many climatic conditions.
 They are a nuisance since they create their mounds everywhere.
 During attacks, they use mandibles to tightly hold the prey then through their stem, inject venom.

-- Carpenter Ants: they build nests on wood and cause much damage to the house.
+Carpenter ants: they build nests on wood and cause much damage to the house.
 Their colonies are established by the fertilized queens.
 These ants feed on insects, nectar and sugary foods.
 They build nests on dump wood.

-- Eggs:- All female ants lay eggs apart from the female workers who are sterile.
+Eggs: All female ants lay eggs apart from the female workers who are sterile.
 After the birth of queens, they are made to fly from the nest to the air where they mate with the male ants.
 Afterward, the queen secures a safe place for laying eggs.
 The eggs are tiny, almost with a diameter of 0.5mm and are oval and white in color.
 Their surfaces are sticky to facilitate bonding and formation of a mass which is transported by workers.

-- Larvae:- After 7 to 14 days, larvae hatch from the laid eggs.
+Larvae: After 7 to 14 days, larvae hatch from the laid eggs.
 They are transparent and white.
 They repeatedly molt and grow hair.
 These hooked hairs permit them to attach themselves hence easily carried by workers.
 The adult works provide the larvae with regurgitated juices and food.

-- Adult:- This is the last growth stage.
+Adult: This is the last growth stage.
 The pupa becomes an adult after 6 to 10 weeks.
 Female ants hatch from fertilized eggs while the unfertilized eggs hatch into male ants.
 The newborns are dark and after a few hours, their exoskeletons harden.

 Fire ants are destructive pests and have economic, social and environmental impacts.
 Socially, the fire ants attack and repeatedly sting.
 The ants move fast in large groups and undetected.
 They attack humans and begin to stinging at once.
 The stings are painful and cause burning itchiness.
 Multiple stings make one feel as if on fire.
-Those stung should seek medical attention; the stinging can result in an allergic reaction and if the blisters from the stings are broken, a secondary infection may occur.
+Those stung should seek medical attention; the stinging can result into an allergic reaction and if the blisters from the stings are broken, a secondary infection may occur.
 The effects of the stings can be reduced by applying a cold press to provide a swelling or pain relief, wash the area affected with soap and rinse, and seek medical attention for those allergic to stings.

-Fire ants affect the outdoor lifestyle.
+Fire ants affect outdoor lifestyle.
 In some regions in the infested areas, people have had to change their habits to be safe from the ants.
 People can’t walk barefoot, stand for a long time or lie on the ground since they’ll be stung.

-- Ants are always attracted to food sources.
-After meals, ensure that all food particles are swept away and all the dishes washed.
+- i) Keep the house clean keep, the kitchen, and other places with food stuff.
+Ants are always attracted to food sources.
+After meals, ensure that all food particles are swept away and all dishes washed.
+The food that remains should be kept well covered or in the fridge.

-- The food that remains should be kept well covered or in the fridge.
-Regularly empty dustbins and keep trash cans away from the house.
+- ii) Regularly empty dustbins and keep trash cans away from the house.

-- Place grits on ants’ paths.
+iii) Place grits on ants’ paths.
 Ants will die as they eat them since they are dehydrators that will absorb water from the ant’s body.

 As much as they are harmful, ants are also beneficial to humans, just as the earthworms are.
 Through their tunneling, the soil is well aerated.
 Some ant species feed on harmful pests that are detrimental to crops.
 When the tunnels get deep in the ground, ants make some chambers through which oxygen seeps into the ground, spreads in the tunnels and supply oxygen to the soil as well as plant roots.